-In a pilot study, a battery of psychological tests was administered before and after the course the first two times it was offered (see List of Tests below.)
+In a peer-reviewed study, a battery of psychological tests was administered before and after the course the first two times it was offered (see List of Tests below.)
 After taking the course, people reported significantly:

 • Less anxiety and depression